HSF/hsf.github.io/organization/_posts/2020/2020-03-26-coordination.md

 We were invited by Danilo and Markus to give a talk to CMS in a [session on external projects](https://indico.cern.ch/event/902343/) (along with IRIS-HEP and HEP-CCE)
 - Outline of the HSF, motivation and history
 - Current structure and activities
-- Propsects for future collaboration and impact
+- Prospects for future collaboration and impact

 ### Proto-SIDIS